 - What are the important changes in the external and internal environment of the company?

-- What are the changes that can have a positive or negative effect on the company’s performance?
+- And what are the changes that can have a positive or negative effect on the company’s performance?

-- What is the performance indicators required to manage changes in the company’s management activities?
+- What are the performance indicators required to manage changes in the company’s management activities?

-- Identify the level of importance and probability of performance:
+- Identify the level of importance and probability (positive or negative effect) of performance.

-- Evaluate performance according to its importance and likelihood of positive or negative effect.
+- To evaluate performance according to its importance and likelihood of a positive or negative effect.

-- Evaluate the performance of management activities, performance tools, performance conditions, required skills, stakeholder satisfaction.
+- Evaluate the performance of management activities, performance tools, performance conditions, required skills, and stakeholder satisfaction.

 - Evaluate the performance indicators.